julian-klode/blog.jak-linux.org/content/post/pixel4a-initial-impressions.md

 The plastic back feels really good, it's that sort of high quality smooth plastic you used to see on those high-end Nokia devices.

+The finger print reader, is super fast.
+Setup just takes a few seconds per finger, and it works reliably.
+Other phones (OnePlus 6, Mi A1/A2) take like half a minute or a minute to set up.

 ### Software

 The software - stock Android 11 - is fairly similar to OnePlus' OxygenOS.
 It's a clean experience, without a ton of added bloatware (even OnePlus now ships Facebook out of box, eww).
 It's cleaner than OxygenOS in some way - there are no duplicate photos apps, for example.
 On the other hand, it also has quite a bunch of Google stuff I could not care less about like YT Music.
 To be fair, those are minor noise once all 130 apps were transferred from the old phone.